13. Graphics#

 and what you can read from Figure 13.14.

 It is possible to create many figures on one page.
-In such a case, each of them has its own inner margins and a plot region.
+In such a case, each subplot has its own inner margins and plot region.

 A call to par(mfrow=